Kevin-Pettersson/Kevin-Pettersson.github.io/README.md

 layout: page
 ---

+## About Me
+20 year old Electrical engineering student at KTH in Sweden.

 ## Installation
 {% include embed.html url="https://www.youtube.com/embed/_C0A5zX-iqM" %}
 Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.